Last updated on September 22, 2025

 Another way to protect your artifacts is with hexproof from Padeem, Consul of Innovation.
 This commander also gives you plenty of card draw.

-Most commander decks that aren’t artifact-focused only run a few mana rocks, so they’ll have artifacts with a mana value of three of four tops.
-It’s easy to play something bigger than everything else in a deck dedicated to putting massive artifacts into play.
+Most commander decks that arenโt artifact-focused only run a few mana rocks, so you can often win the mana value war.
+Itโs easy to play something bigger than everything else in a deck dedicated to putting massive artifacts into play.

-There are plenty of artifacts to get tons of value from copying, like Kuldotha Forgemaster and Magistrate's Scepter.
+There are plenty of activated abilities on artifacts worth copying, like Kuldotha Forgemaster and Magistrate's Scepter.

 You can tap a bunch of mana rocks then attack with something meaningless like a Thopter to deal a bunch of damage to something and dig through your deck to find your finishers.